photoprism/photoprism-docs/docs/user-guide/faq.md

     HTTPS reverse proxy.
 Your files and passwords will otherwise be transmitted in clear text and can be intercepted by anyone, including your provider, hackers, and governments.
 Backup tools and file sync apps may refuse to connect as well.

+*[sidecar files]: additional files that sit next to a main file